 Basement conversion costs for a home theater range from an inexpensive, basic setup to big bucks.
 Your best investment is a good sound system and a big screen, when it comes to basement media room ideas.

 When you design your own home theater, you’ll want to skip those uncomfortable folding movie chairs.
-For the most comfortable experience, pick something lounge-worthy, like a luxury cinema seat where you get cozy with a blanket, instead.
+For the most comfortable experience, do this: pick something lounge-worthy, like a luxury cinema seat where you get cozy with a blanket, instead.

 If you’re short on windows, this basement conversion idea is perfectly suited for movies at any time of day.
 Just pop up a big bucket of buttery popcorn and viola!